pyra-labs/notification-bot/README.md

 8. Click run

-10. Go to Home, find the project URL and API key, add them into the .env file:
+10. Go to Home, find the project URL and API key, and add them into the .env file:

 ```
 # Replace the values with your actual URL and API key